 The judge is responsible for giving the sentence length and announcing whether the defendant will be facing probation or imprisonment.

 Appealing a criminal sentence can be stressful if you don’t know what to expect.
 Having an experienced and trusted federal criminal appeals attorney in your corner can be very helpful.
-Look to the Law Offices of Kretzer and Volberding P.C. for more help.
+Look to the Law Offices of Seth Kretzer for more help.